-This set of financial information reflects the net assets held in trust and activity for the estates and trusts administered by the PGT.
-Separate financial statements have been prepared for the PGT Operating Account, which report the revenues, expenses and capital expenditures of the PGT.
+These financial statements reflect the net assets held in trust and activity for the estates and trusts administered by the PGT.
+Separate financial statements have been prepared for the PGT Operating Account, which report the recoveries from fees, funding from the Province of British Columbia, and the operating and capital expenses of the PGT.